systemik/ians-davinci-resolve-scripts/README.md

 > python3 renderBySuffix.py -p '720p MP4' -d ~/Desktop/ selects
 ```

-This will render every timeline whose name ends in "selects", using the preset named "720p MP4", and setting the destination to "~/Desktop".
+This will render every timeline whose name ends in `selects`, using the preset named `720p MP4`, and setting the destination to `~/Desktop`.

 ## Opening things